planety/prologue/docs/request.md

 `Request` contains the information from the HTTP server.
 You can visit this attribute by using `ctx.request`.

-for example, you maybe want to get state from users, you can query the `cookies` attribute.
+For example If you want to get state from users, query the `cookies` attribute.

 ```nim
 proc hello(ctx: Context) {.async.} =